sharmaeklavya2/notes-source/src/telugu/grammar/03-verbs.md

 The book has multiple chapters, each of which usually starts with a dialogue in Telugu between people, followed by exercises, vocabulary, and grammar notes related to the dialogue.
-The grammar notes are fragmented across chapters, making it hard to refer to a particular topic.
+Since the grammar notes are fragmented across chapters, it can be hard to refer to a particular topic.
 This article, on the other hand, is a structured reference of verb forms.

+In many cells of the [Google sheet][google-sheet], I have mentioned the book chapter that I sourced the entry from
+(where _ICT_ stands for _Intensive Course in Telugu_).

 My second source of Telugu grammar is my wife, who is a native Telugu speaker from Telangana.
 She said that Telangana uses a slightly different dialect of spoken Telugu compared to the above book.
 In this article, I have tried documenting these differences with regards to verb forms.

-## What to Memorize
+### What to Memorize

-If you're learning Telugu, memorizing the following forms is crucial:
+If you're learning Telugu, I recommend memorizing the following forms:

 1. The [imperative](#imperative) form (the primary/defining form).
 2. The [infinitive](#infinitive) form.